wyeworks/boom_slack_notifier/README.md

 By default BoomSlackNotifier uses [HTTPoison](https://github.com/edgurgel/httpoison) as the http client.

-You can setup your favorite client by warpping it with the `SlackClient.HttpAdapter` behaviour, for example:
+You can setup your favorite client by warpping it with the `HttpAdapter` behaviour, for example:

 ```
 #mojito_http_adapter.ex

-  @impl BoomSlackNotifier.SlackClient.HttpAdapter
+  @impl BoomSlackNotifier.SlackAdapter
   @spec post(any, binary, any) :: {:ok, any} | {:error, any}
   def post(body, url, headers) do
     {:ok, response} = Mojito.request(body: body, method: :post, url: url, headers: headers)